gertstulp/website/content/sociology/index.md

 Here you can find the schedule and the contents of the **R for Sociology** meetings.

 We'll work through the book **R for Data Science** by Grolemund and Hadwick (2017).
-The book is freely available: http://r4ds.had.co.nz/ (for a pdf version click [here](http://www.allitebooks.in/r-data-science/))
+The book is freely available: http://r4ds.had.co.nz/ (for a pdf version click [here](http://www.allitebooks.in/r-data-science/)).
+For solutions to the assignments, click [here](https://jrnold.github.io/r4ds-exercise-solutions/).

 ### Schedule
 We'll always be in computer room **Hv.0307**.